olbrichattila/ddd-bank-api-example/README.md

 - Identify and extract duplicated values into shared constants.
 - Use configuration files for database settings instead of hard-coded values.
 - Implement ACID-compliant transactions using a Unit of Work pattern.
+- Specific enum types should be extracted into separate DTOs within the domain layer.
 - Dockerize the application for easier testing (e.g., multi-stage Docker build).
 - Implement login flow and JWT token generation for testing (currently commented out).
 - Apply IDOR protection not only to user resources but to all relevant resource types.